Let Them Eat Gluten Free Cake

 • ½ recipe Gluten Free Sweet Dough

-• 1-2 tsp pumpkin pie spice store bought or homemade–see notes below
+• 1-2 teaspoon pumpkin pie spice (store bought or homemade--see notes below)

 Instructions

 • There are two ways the dough can be made.
-If you have a half batch of sweet dough already in your fridge, you can add the pumpkin, pumpkin pie spice, and extra flour in later and knead it all together. (klonopin) Or, you can make the dough originally as half the recipe, add the pumpkin, pumpkin pie spice, and additional flour while mixing the dough, bulk proof it, and refrigerate it overnight.
-If you choose the second method, proceed directly to step 3.
+If you have a half batch of sweet dough already in your fridge, you can add the pumpkin, pumpkin pie spice, and extra flour in later and knead it all together.
+Or, you can make the dough originally as half the recipe (as above) add the pumpkin, pumpkin pie spice, and additional flour while mixing the dough, bulk proof it, and refrigerate it overnight.
+If you choose the second method, combine all ingredients to a large mixing bowl and knead on medium for 5 minutes, proof until doubled, and refrigerate overnight.
+Then proceed directly to step 3.

 • Remove the dough from the fridge and flatten it out slightly on a well-floured surface.
 Add the pumpkin, pumpkin pie spice, and additional flour to the dough and fold it over to enclose.
 Knead the dough with the pumpkin until a smooth, much less sticky dough is formed (adding more flour as necessary).
 After the additions are fully mixed in, if your dough is no longer cold or cool you can wrap it up and place it in the freezer for 10-15 minutes.